nmc-probe/utils/rest_api/README.md

 There are two major functions provided:

 * Clone
-* Prep
+* Clone status

-The clone functionality creates ZFS clones from snapshots and shares those cloned volumes over iSCSI.
-The prep function prepares those targets for use by doing things like setting the initiator name, hostname, and console parameters.

-# API

-The API was designed for a ZFS + iSCSI backend.
+The clone endpoint starts the creation or deletion of a set of clones and shares those clones via iSCSI.
+The clone_status function reports back the status of the clone creation / deletion job.

-## Endpoint: `/lun/api/v1.0/clone`
+# Endpoint: `/lun/api/v1.0/clone`

 Create and delete ZFS clones and share / unshare those clones as iSCSI targets.

-### Method: POST
+## Method: POST

 Begins the creation of a set of iSCSI targets.
 Returns the job id and a status.
 If the destination clones already exist, then they will be re-used.